-So that we may best help you bring the following items with you: your paper or project, assignment sheet (if provided by the instructor), your current draft of the assignment, and any additional notes and research material you may gathered.
-Let your consultant know if you have specific questions you would like to ask.
+So that we may best help you bring the following items with you: your paper or project, assignment sheet, your current draft of the assignment, and any additional notes and research material you may gathered.

 Call us at (515) 294-5411 or email us at email@example.com.

 Peer communication consultants work with you to help you examine higher-order concerns such as content, organization, as well as error patterns that alter or obscure meaning.
 We discuss syntactic and semantic issues, but instead of proofreading or “fixing” your paper, we help you to learn ways to identify and effectively revise your work.

 The Writing and Media Center focuses on students and their learning, and will not automatically notify instructors about your visit.
 If you would like to have record of your session sent to your instructor, you can indicate this when you first sign up for an appointment.
 You can also tell your consultant you would like to have your notes sent to your instructor after your session has been completed.

-Academic forms of communication always takes time and thought to develop, so we strongly recommend that you come in as early as possible.
+Academic communication always takes time and thought to develop, so we strongly recommend that you come in as early as possible.
 You may work with a peer communication consultant at any stage of your composing process, from brainstorming topics to revising for correctness.
 During midterms and the end of the semester, the WMC is especially busy, so make an appointment well in advance if you would like a guaranteed appointment.

 With your permission, we will work together with Student Services to offer appropriate assistance.
 The Office of Student Disability Resources can also provide valuable support.